England national deaf cricket team: 1994: Hosting Australia

-First Deaf (ODI) World Cup (Victoria, Australia)
+1995: First Deaf ODI World Cup (Victoria, Australia)

 The first Deaf Cricket World Cup was hosted by Deaf Cricket Australia in Victoria.
 Despite losing their first game against India, England steamed through the round-robin stages, comfortably beating Sri-Lanka, Pakistan, South Africa, before reaching the Semi-Finals where they once again faced India.
-This time round, they it was the English who came up top, scoring 245 with Phillip Ottaway scoring a surprise 117 and Umesh controversially mankarded for 96.
+This time round, they it was the English who came up top, scoring 245 with Phillip Ottaway scoring a surprise 117 and Umesh controversially mankaded for 96.
 The English bowlers fired up, bowled India out for 207 to reach the final where Australia awaited.

 In the final, England batted first against the hosts, they scored 261/6 from their 50 overs.
 Mike O'Mahony top scoring with 116.
 However, in front of a raucous crowd, the Australians led by their skipper, held their nerve to chase it down in 47 overs.
 England return home, runners up.

 2000s

-Visiting Australia
+2004: Visiting Australia

 After an eight-year break from international cricket, England returned to Australia in 2004 to contest the third Deaf Ashes.
 They played five ODIs and three Tests in five weeks visiting Sydney, Brisbane and Melbourne.
 They lost majority of their games.
 Australia whitewashing the visitors in the ODI series (5-0) and the cherry on top for the hosts, retaining the Deaf Ashes once again (1-0).
 Umesh Valjee's 186*, a memorable moment for the visitors.

 Umesh Valjee top-scored in the series with 494 runs (averaging 54.89) supported by Mike O'Mahony with 357 runs (32.45) and Ben Young with 313 runs (averaging 28.45).
 Ross MacCauliffe being the pick of the bowlers with 10 wickets and Stefan Pichowski snatching 7 wickets.
 Darrell Sykes, Paul Allen and Mark Woodman all taking 6 wickets.

-Deaf Cricket (ODI) World Cup 2005 (Lucknow, India)
+2005: Deaf Cricket ODI World Cup (Lucknow, India)

 England flew to India with high hopes, however after a tough start, losing three of their first four games.
 They stumbled into the semi-final with a convincing win over New Zealand (winning by 178 runs).
 They beat their old foe, Australia, in the Semi-Final.
-Paul Allen taking 4-25 to restrict the Aussies to 153, which England chased down in 43 overs despite some tense moments.
+Paul Allen taking 4–25 to restrict the Aussies to 153, which England chased down in 43 overs despite some tense moments.

 India awaited them in the final at the K.D.
 Singh Babu Stadium.
 Umesh Valjee won the toss and put the hosts into bat.
 India scored a highly competitive 193, taking advantage of some wayward bowling from the visitors.
 India took regular wickets to win their first World Cup.
 England runners-up again.